-5th Grade - ajcpa5rep@latinpcs.org 6th Grade - ajcpa5rep@latinpcs.org
+AJC Lead - AJCPFA@latinpcs.org 5th Grade - ajcpa5rep@latinpcs.org 6th Grade - ajcpa5rep@latinpcs.org 7th Grade - ajc7rep@latinpcs.org

-PARENT-SCHOOL COVENANT
+FAMILY-SCHOOL COVENANT

-Working in partnership with parents is important to the leadership and faculty of Washington Latin and, in our view, best serves our students.
+Working in partnership with our families is important to the leadership and faculty of Washington Latin and, in our view, best serves our students.
 The covenant that follows describes our goals for this working relationship.

-The Parent-School Covenant is founded on the belief that parents and school must establish and maintain a partnership in all aspects of school life, but most especially in the education of the students.
-This Covenant is designed to strengthen the relationship between parents and the school as well as between parents and their children.
+The Family-School Covenant is founded on the belief that families and school must establish and maintain a partnership in all aspects of school life, but most especially in the education of the students.
+This Covenant is designed to strengthen the relationship between families and the school.

-What parents can expect from their children's school
+What families can expect from their children's school

-- 1. Parents can expect that the school will strive to maintain a safe, secure and welcoming environment for their children and that it will react vigorously to any rumors or report of danger or threats of danger. - 2.
-Parents can expect regular communications about their children from the school: term reports, interim reports, other "early warning" messages, including voice mails and/or e-mails. - 3.
-Parents can expect a regularly scheduled conference with faculty and, when warranted, other special conferences and meetings.
-Parents can expect assessments of their children, thoughtfully and carefully presented in writing and in person. - 4.
-Parents can expect almost immediate notification if there is a serious disciplinary infraction involving their children. - 5.
-Parents can expect timely notification if a child is encountering academic difficulties and parents will be kept informed of follow-up plans, actions and strategies. - 6.
-Parents can expect that the school will model civility in all its student/parent contacts.
+- 1. Families can expect that the school will strive to maintain a safe, secure and welcoming environment for their children and that it will react vigorously to any rumors or report of danger or threats of danger. - 2.
+Families can expect regular communications about their children from the school: term reports, interim reports, other "early warning" messages, including voice mails and/or e-mails. - 3.
+Families can expect a regularly scheduled conference with faculty and, when warranted, other special conferences and meetings.
+Families can expect assessments of their children, thoughtfully and carefully presented in writing and in person. - 4.
+Families can expect almost immediate notification if there is a serious disciplinary infraction involving their children. - 5.
+Families can expect timely notification if a child is encountering academic difficulties and parents will be kept informed of follow-up plans, actions and strategies. - 6.
+Families can expect that the school will model civility in all its student/parent contacts.

-What the School can expect from parents
+What the school can expect from families

-- 1. The school can expect that parents will support, encourage and help order the lives of their children. - 2.
-The school can expect that parents will model civility and integrity for their children; that parents will listen to, supervise and hold their children accountable, with consequences for inappropriate behavior. - 3.
-The school can expect that parents will support the philosophy and mission of our school as well as the rules and expectations for behavior, that they will attend school events and activities, including parent conferences, and that parents will support and take part in the activities and work of the Parent-Faculty Association. - 4.
+- 1. The school can expect that families will support, encourage and help order the lives of their children. - 2.
+The school can expect that families will model civility and integrity for their children; that families will listen to, supervise and hold their children accountable, with consequences for inappropriate behavior. - 3.
+The school can expect that families will support the philosophy and mission of our school as well as the rules and expectations for behavior, that they will attend school events and activities, including conferences, and that families will support and take part in the activities and work of the Parent-Faculty Association. - 4.
 The school can expect parents to register dissatisfaction and complaints in a responsible and fair way, to understand the structure of operations and management at the school, to recognize and use proper channels for communication, to give everyone the benefit of the doubt before judgment, and to seek a collaborative solution to problems. - 5.
-The school can expect that parents and students will model civility in all contact with the school. - 6.
-The school can expect parents to read communications sent to them by the school.
+The school can expect that families and students will model civility in all contact with the school. - 6.
+The school can expect families to read communications sent to them by the school.